Ramya-analytics/Retail-Sales-Repository/README.md

 # Retail Sales Dashboard (Power BI)
+An end-to-end data analytics project analyzing retail sales performance using Power BI, SQL, and Excel.

 ## Overview-
 This project presents an end-to-end retail sales analysis using Power BI.
 The goal is to analyze business performance, identify key trends, and derive actionable insights.